 Perfect if you only want to borrow over a short amount of time.
-Don’t over soak your lentils, my friend – only borrow as much as you need and make sure you can pay it back within the agreed period.
+Don’t over soak your lentils, my friend – only borrow as much as you need and make sure you can pay it back within the agreed interest free period.

 If you want to borrow over a longer period, or for a higher amount, this may be good karma for you.
 You need to be sure you can pay back the agreed monthly installments and unlike a credit card, there’s often a minimum amount you can borrow.

 If you need a small amount and can pay it back quickly, check out the overdraft options on your bank account.
 You need to get an overdraft approved by your bank or you may end up paying fees that transcend believability.

 Depending on what you are looking to finance, there are lots of other options out there.
 Car dealerships, travel companies and stores often offer finance options at competitive rates too.
 Seek and you will find.

 Once you have decided on the best option for you, make sure you have the following information to hand:

 - Proof of address – you’ll probably be asked to provide a recent bill or statement